chef/chef-web-docs/chef_master/source/server_high_availability.rst

    0: cs:WFConnection ro:Secondary/Unknown ds:Inconsistent/DUnknown C r-----
       ns:0 nr:210572 dw:210572 dr:0 al:0 bm:13 lo:0 pe:0 ua:0 ap:0 ep:1 wo:b oos:40552

 As long as good source code management is practiced with cookbooks and other files in the chef-repo, any missing bits can be re-uploaded after there is a working cluster.
 In some cases, newly-created users or organizations will need to be re-created.
-Other actions, such as chef-client runs and uploads may fail while the cluster is in an ``Inconsistent`` state, but will be fine after there is a working cluster.
+Other actions, such as Chef Client runs and uploads may fail while the cluster is in an ``Inconsistent`` state, but will be fine after there is a working cluster.

-When the primary back-end server has been lost while the secondary back-end server is in an ``Inconsistent`` state and it's not going to be back online quickly, the best thing to do is to provision another host to become the new Chef server cluster partner for the secondary back-end server, and then build it out.
+When the primary back-end server has been lost while the secondary back-end server is in an ``Inconsistent`` state and it's not going to be back online quickly, the best thing to do is to provision another host to become the new Chef Server cluster partner for the secondary back-end server, and then build it out.
 If the new host has an IP address that is different from the primary back-end server, change the configuration on the secondary back-end server, and then reconfigure.

-In this situation, the Chef server may be freaking out a bit, so turn off the daemons using the ``chef-server-ctl stop`` command.
+In this situation, the Chef Server may be freaking out a bit, so turn off the daemons using the ``chef-server-ctl stop`` command.

 Once the new host is identified and the DRBD devices on that host are ready, bring up DRBD and get it talking to the secondary back-end server.
 This secondary server should not want to be the primary server; it should be waiting for the old primary server to return.
 Start up DRBD on the new host and verify that it is listening on the correct port and that the status in ``/proc/drbd`` is reporting that the host is up, but in the ``WFConnect: waiting for connection`` state.